 One hundred years of battles over modern bread taught me that when people see making the right personal food choices (and then helping less privileged people to make the “right” choices about food) as the primary way to change the food system (or the world), two things tend to happen:

 First, they tend to miss the real root causes behind problems in the food system—things like economic inequality, declining wages, and concentration of power in the food sector.

 Second, even the most well-meaning food reformers often end up reinforcing social divides between “virtuous” people who make the “right” choices about food and people who are “dangerous” or “in need of help” because they make the “wrong” choices.

 I’m very sympathetic to the alternative food movement in the U.S. today, and excited about a lot of what I see going on.
 But my hope is that this book will help push foodies think a little bigger about how the food system needs to change.

 Thanks to Aaron.
 Aaron also supplied the great cartoons.
-I added a couple of links to some of my blog posts on Bimbo because as any reader of this blog knows, I share Aaron’s fascination with Bimbo’s dizzying growth.
+I added a couple of links to some of my blog posts on Bimbo because I share Aaron’s fascination with Bimbo’s dizzying growth.

 Aaron’s book is a great read and very thought-provoking.
 Highly recommended.